sotKarvou/xm.com-Mirror/README.md

-# xm-test
+# xm.com Mirror

-Task from xm.com
+An attempt to replicate xm.com Welcome-Page.
+The replica is responsive for mobile, tablet and desktop devices.